 3 Transportation of some members to meetings & services

-4 Education projects – learning to read, improvement of English & Life Skills
+4 Education projects – learning to read, improvement of basic English & Life Skills

 7 Health care education, in particular with HIV / AIDS, Cholera, hygiene, nutrition, gastro enteritis etc

 8 Mbubu Creche (day care centre) – assistance with preschool training and the donation of toys